benbousquet/class-bot/readme.md

 ## Usage

-1. Update ".env sample" file with username and password then change name to ".env"
+1. Update ".env sample" file with username and password then change filename to ".env"
 2. Add class you want to your shopping cart
 3. Run the following command
 ```bash